juraj-hrivnak/Pakku/docs/topics/pakku-remote-update.md

 # pakku remote update

-update the modpack from its remote
+Update the modpack from its remote

 ## Usage